Virtual Reflections on a Dynamic 2D Eye Model Improve Spatial Reference Identification: Results

 \subsubsection{Reaction times}

-Figure \ref{fig:rt} shows the distribution of reaction times across conditions in experiments 1 and 2.
-Average reaction times were similar across all conditions for the single condition blocks of part 1 (Eye only: $\mu$=1.29s, sd=0.29; Mirror only: $\mu$=1.38, sd=0.2; Mirror eye: $\mu$=1.34, sd=0.24).
-Reaction times in the mixed condition block of part 2 were comparable to those of the first part, especially for the two mirror conditions (Eye only: $\mu$=1.46s, sd=0.32; Mirror only: $\mu$=1.4, sd=0.32; Mirror eye: $\mu$=1.35, sd=0.27).
-A two-way ANOVA did not reveal any significant effects for display condition (F(2,168)=0.35, p=0.7), block type (F(1,168)=2.45, p=0.12) or interaction between display condition and block type (F(2,168)=1.59, p=0.2).
+Figure \ref{fig:rt} shows the distribution of reaction times across conditions in experiment parts 1 and 2.
+Average reaction times were similar across all conditions for the single condition blocks of experiment part 1 (\eyesonlyc: $\mu=1.29, sd=0.29$; \mirrorsonlyc: $\mu=1.38, sd=0.20$; \mirroreyesc: $\mu=1.34, sd=0.24$).
+Reaction times in the mixed condition block of experiment part 2 were comparable to those of the first part, especially for the two mirror conditions (\eyesonlyc: $\mu=1.46, sd=0.32$; \mirrorsonlyc: $\mu=1.40, sd=0.32$; \mirroreyesc: $\mu=1.35, sd=0.27$).
+A two-way ANOVA (see Table~\ref{tab:anovart}) did not reveal any significant effects for display condition ($F(2,168)=0.35, p=0.70$), block type ($F(1,168)=2.45, p=0.12$), or interaction between display condition and block type ($F(2,168)=1.59, p=0.20$).

-These results are not indicative of any reaction time disadvantage of the mirror-only and mirror-eye modes compared to the eye-only mode and hence do not support the second hypothesis.
-There are no clear indications of an influence of cue-type predictability on the average reaction time.
+These results are not indicative of any reaction time disadvantage of the \mirrorsonlyc~and \mirroreyesc~modes compared to the \eyesonlyc~mode and hence do not support the second hypothesis.
+There are no clear indications of an influence of cue type predictability on the average reaction time.